ibm-cloud-docs/vlans/faq.md

 {: support}

 VLANs can be trunked to bare metal servers only through use of the API; no portal interface is available for this activity.
-For more information about managing VLANs as trunks, see the following API documentation links.
+For more information about managing VLANs as trunks, see the following API documentation links:

 * https://softlayer.github.io/reference/services/SoftLayer_Network_Component/addNetworkVlanTrunks
 * https://softlayer.github.io/reference/services/SoftLayer_Network_Component/removeNetworkVlanTrunks